 Attention deficit hyperactivity disorder (ADHD) is the most commonly studied and diagnosed psychiatric disorder in children and adolescents.
-ADHD is characterized by inattentiveness, hyperactivity or restlessness, disruptive behaviour, and poor impulse control.
+ADHD is characterized by inattentiveness, hyperactivity or restlessness, disruptive behavior, and poor impulse control.
 Children with ADHD have an inability to focus and are easily distracted.
-They also tend to be very physically active and have trouble being still.
+They also tend to be very physically active and have trouble sitting still.

 Without treatment, ADHD can affect a child’s social development and school performance.
 With treatment, most children with ADHD improve.
 Seeing a mental health professional can provide children with ADHD critical help in handling frustrations and building self-esteem.
 Parents of children suffering from ADHD can also benefit from therapy to help them develop healthy and supportive ways of coping.